IvanJosipovic/fork-FastTreeDataGrid/README.md

    dotnet run --project samples/FastTreeDataGrid.Demo
    ```

-3. Explore the sample tabs to see flat tree rendering, streaming updates, widget gallery, and variable-height rows in action.
+3. Explore the sample tabs—including the new **Widgets Gallery** scenario explorer—to see flat tree rendering, streaming updates, widget boards, and variable-height rows in action.

 ## Samples